Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF

 Some of my friends that have endured pest snakes recommend Snake Fence.

-The device is a plastic net fencing material 1 foot tall that comes in rolls of 10 and 25 feet in length.
+The device is a plastic net fencing material that is one foot tall and comes in rolls of 10 and 25 feet in length.
 The holes in the barrier come in six different diameters, from 4–36 inches.
 This represents the possibility of injuring other animals, however, including birds.

 It is possible to purchase thin aluminum flashing or some small-holed netting to place all along your total fencing like a tall baseboard, but you need a fence all the way around your property for this to work.
 Animals can chew through the netting, however; less so the metal.

 Snake repellents have a good chance of preventing the reptiles from entering your property perimeter, much less your house.
 Applying it is like spraying your door jambs with ant spray to prevent ants from entering.

 Before purchasing any such chemical repellent, check the labels for information about any poisoning agents in the mixture to find out what it is likely to do to the snakes, as well as potentially your small children, your pets, your landscaping, and yourself.
 Choose the least harmful or a nontoxic variety.

 There is also an electronic snake repellent that pulses vibrations that snakes do not enjoy, and you might consider this alternative.

 Poisonous Snakes and Animal Control

 If you need to ward off poisonous snakes, however, you may feel that you need to destroy them.
 Or you could call animal control, which might relocate them.